-A master calendar hearing ("MCH") is a short, preliminary hearing on immigration matters -- the usual start to efforts to remove an immigrant from the United States.
-You will meet with the Judge and the government attorney to figure out how your case will proceed.
-The Judge will schedule dates for your submission of written documents, and for your individual merits hearing (at which the substance of your applications or claims and/or defenses will be addressed in detail).
-If you have an attorney, he or she will answer most of the Judge’s questions.
+A master calendar hearing ("MCH") is a short, preliminary hearing on immigration matters—the usual start to efforts to remove an immigrant from the United States.
+You will meet with the immigration judge (IJ) and the government attorney to figure out how your case will proceed.
+The IJ will schedule dates for your submission of written documents, and for your individual merits hearing (at which the substance of your applications or claims and/or defenses will be addressed in detail).
+If you have an attorney, he or she will answer most of the IJ's questions.

-During a MCH, the Court will not address any legal claims or defenses of your case.
+During a MCH, the court will not consider any legal claims or defenses of your case.
 You will not be questioned about your case or immigration applications, and will not present any witnesses.
-The Judge will not make any rulings regarding legal issues in your case.
+The IJ will not make any rulings regarding legal issues in your case.

 You will first receive a Notice to Appear ("NTA"), which will specify the date and place of your MCH.
-Note that you must personally attend your MCH, even if your lawyer attends as well.
+Under normal circumstances (without any COVID-19 adjustments), you must personally attend your MCH, even if your lawyer attends as well.

 You may bring family members with you to the court.
 Make sure that they have legal immigration status.
 Otherwise, they may be arrested.
 It is not a good idea to bring children.
-Dress appropriately – in clean, neat, conservative clothes.
+Dress appropriately, in clean, neat, relatively conservative clothes.

 Arrive on time at your MCH.
-If you are absent -- or even late -- you might be ordered deported "in absentia" (due to your absence) or the Judge might deny your legal claims or defenses.
-Arriving early is a particularly wise idea because going through a security check point can take a while.
+If you are absent, or even late, you could be ordered deported "in absentia" (due to your absence).
+Or, the IJ might deny your legal claims or defenses.
+Arriving early is a particularly wise idea because going through a federal security checkpoint can take a while.

-Try to find out ahead of time how your local Court operates.
+Try to find out ahead of time how your local immigration court operates.
 Bring important documents with you: your identification documents (passports, a driving license), your NTA (or another "hearing notice" that directed you to come to court), and any original documents that might be helpful at this preliminary stage (based on your lawyer's suggestion).
-Also, bring a calendar, because the Judge will schedule deadlines in your case.
+Also bring your personal calendar, because the IJ will schedule deadlines in your case.

-During your MCH, you will most likely be before the Judge for about five to 20 minutes only, although you might be in Court for several hours (including time to check in and wait).
+During a typical MCH, you will be before the IJ for about five to 20 minutes only, although you might be in court for several hours (including time to check in and wait).
 Plan accordingly.

-You will not be the only one in court at the time of your MCH.
-Other people will have their MCHs scheduled in the same time block as yours.
-When the Judge is ready for your case, he or she will call you by your Alien Registration Number ("A-Number") and your name.
-You (and your lawyer, if you have one) will then come forward to speak to the Judge.
+You will not normally be the only one in court at the time of your MCH.
+Other people will have their MCHs scheduled in the same time block as yours, and might be in the same room with you.
+Once ready for your case, the IJ will call you by your Alien Registration Number ("A-Number") and your name.
+You and your lawyer, if you have one, will then come forward.

-A Judge will start your MCH by asking you for brief identification information – your name, address, your native language, and any other languages in which you are fluent.
+A judge will start your MCH by asking you for brief identification information: your name, address, native language, and any other languages in which you are fluent.
 If you bring an attorney with you, you will also have an opportunity to officially present him or her as your lawyer (enter his or her "notice of appearance").

-You will then be able to tell the Judge what forms of relief you are seeking (for example, asylum, withdrawal of removal, voluntary departure, cancellation of removal, and adjustment of status).
+You will then be able to tell the judge what forms of defense you are claiming or what relief you are seeking.
+Examples include asylum, withholding of removal, voluntary departure, cancellation of removal (for an undocumented person or a green card holder), or adjustment of status.
 If you are seeking asylum, make sure to also apply for (1) withholding of removal, and (2) protection under the United Nations Convention Against Torture.